OneDEV135/OneDEV135.github.io/README.md

 > a *\*bored\** guy who makes stuff

 My website is under maintenance, i don't even know if i will fix it or not. :P

+You can see how it looks like by going to any 404 pages under this domain.